zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 providing comprehensive secret detection across the codebase.
 All 185 tests continue to pass, ensuring the security hook is operational while maintaining development workflow stability and providing ongoing secret monitoring capabilities.

+## 2025-01-09 - CARD-007P: Verify complete pre-commit cleanup and ban --no-verify

+**Epic:** Epic 1 – Repository Organization and Environment Setup
+**Status:** Completed
+**Owner:** cursor

+Successfully completed final verification of pre-commit cleanup by running pre-commit run --all-files and confirming all hooks pass without errors.
+Fixed remaining markdown line length issues in planning/CLEAN_PRE_COMMIT.md to comply with MD013 rule.
+Updated project documentation in docs/pre-commit-setup.md to reflect that --no-verify bypasses are no longer needed, replacing the "Skipping Hooks" section with "Pre-commit Enforcement" guidance.
+Updated CLEAN_PRE_COMMIT.md to reflect completion status with checked boxes for all resolved issues.
+All pre-commit hooks are now fully operational and enforce code quality standards without requiring bypasses.
+This completes the comprehensive pre-commit cleanup initiative and establishes robust automated code quality enforcement.